alberttheprince/rpemotes-reborn/README.md

 - Thank you to [SMGMissy](https://forum.cfx.re/u/smgmissy/) for assisting with custom pride flags and how to stream them

-- Thank you to [MissSnowie](https://www.gta5-mods.com/users/MissySnowie) for the custom poses and emotes
+- Thank you to [MissSnowie](https://www.gta5-mods.com/users/MissySnowie) for the custom poses, emotes, motivation and moral support

 - A huge thank you to [Kibook](https://github.com/kibook) for the addition of the Animal Emotes sub menu

-- Thank you to [AvaN0x](https://github.com/AvaN0x) for reformatting and assisting with code and additional features
+- Thank you to [AvaN0x](https://github.com/AvaN0x) for reformatting and assisting with code, additional features and figuring out shared particle effects

+- Thank you to [Smokey](https://www.gta5-mods.com/users/struggleville) for the permission to add free custom animations

+- Thank you to [BzZzi](https://forum.cfx.re/u/bzzzi/summary) for the permission to add free donut and croissant food props

+- Thank you to [Natty3d](https://forum.cfx.re/u/natty3d/summary) for the permission to add free lollipop props

 - Thank you to you, the community for being patient, showing love and appreciation, and for providing translations.